Skip to main content

 As the next phase of this NSF-supported project, we will investigate the emergent relationships tech workers have with their employers, their value systems, and potential modes of accountability in the aftermath of the layoffs.
 In this 2-credit DRG, we will recruit for- and conduct an 8-week asynchronous remote communities (ARC) research study involving recently laid off tech workers.
 DRG students will facilitate ARC activities and qualitatively analyze participant responses.

-For more information on the study, please refer here.
+For more information on the study, please refer to the HCDE website.

 We are looking for: